 Today I know that telling these people to get lives and jobs and to be productive is as glib as telling someone dying of bone cancer to have a nice day.

 In recent years I’ve done some research… attending open AA meetings… reading personal accounts by recovering alcoholics… perusing papers and articles from professional organizations… and I’ve become thoroughly convinced:

 Alcoholism isn’t a choice; it’s a disease.
 A life-long, deadly disease.

-First, some statistics: If your parents and/or grandparents are alcoholics, there’s a greater likelihood that you or your children are too.
+First, some statistics: If your parents and/or grandparents are alcoholics, there’s a greater likelihood that you are too.
 The consensus among the professionals is that alcohol abuse in human affairs is about half genetically determined and half environmental (peer pressure, stressful life style, unhappy family life, accessibility to alcohol….).
 It’s the genetic predisposition that seems closer to the core of the disease of alcoholism.
 A quarter of the world population have what the media have dubbed “the alcohol gene,” but only a fifth of them (5 percent of all people) contract the disease… and of those chronic alcoholics, 95 percent can hold a job and function normally in society.
 It’s just 5 percent of chronic alcoholics—0.25 percent of the general population—who become nonfunctioning alcoholics… indigents… the homeless… the forgotten shadow people.

 How did they get there?

 Many alcoholics tell a similar story, which goes something like this: